LSU-UE5/UE5-Materials/animation-ii/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Finish up the UV translation.
 Then lets rotate a UV.
 Finally we will give the glass texture a watery effect!
+Lets get to it.

 <br>